 Human-driven pollution has had a major impact on ecosystems across the globe, causing extreme weather events and rising temperatures.
-Now a new study has found yet another previously unforeseen effect of that pollution: the color of the oceans is changing.
+A 2023 study found yet another previously unforeseen effect of that pollution: the color of the oceans is changing.

 Why are the oceans changing color?